 In the tradition of Atonement and Birdsong, the Durance sisters leave Australia to nurse on the front during WWI and discover a world beyond their imaginings.

-In the late 1800s, rather than run the risk of your under-achieving children tarnishing your reputation at home, you sent them to the colonies.
-At least that is what Charles Dickens did with two of his boys (and Trollope did it, too).
+In the late 1800s, rather than run the risk of his under-achieving sons tarnishing his reputation at home, Charles Dickens sent two of them to Australia.

 Monsarrat and Mrs Mulrooney are sent to Sydney to investigate corruption that may go right to the top – to the office of the governor - and threaten the colony's fundamental rights to freedom of speech.